Dynamic Physiotherapy is open for Physiotherapy, Massage and Acupuncture. See our updated health and safety precautions here.

 • There tends to be other deformities present such as ‘claw toes’, increased calcaneal angle (which refers to the angle of the foot either being more flat), and cocked toe

-Treatment of PesCavus
+Treatment Of PesCavus

 • If PesCavus is caught early or before the condition has the opportunity to progress then a proper stretching program of selected muscles of the foot would be recommended in order to delay or possibly stop the conditions progression